Kenmore 790.9735 Series (Electric Range) – Cooktop Element (Coil) Repair Guide

 If the element still feels warm after 30 minutes: The element may have been on high heat.
 Large 8-inch elements retain heat for 45-60 minutes.
 Wait an additional 15-minute interval and retest.

-**If you cannot unplug the range:** Some Kenmore 790.9735 models are hardwired directly to a circuit breaker.
-Locate your home’s electrical panel (typically in the basement, garage, or utility room).
+Finding the right breaker: Locate your home’s electrical panel (typically in the basement, garage, or utility room).
 Find the breaker labeled “Range,” “Stove,” or “Kitchen Appliance”—it will be a double-pole breaker (two switches connected together) rated for 40-50 amps.
 Flip both switches to the OFF position.
 The breaker handles should move to the opposite direction with a definitive click.

 To verify power is off: Return to the range and attempt to turn any control knob to a heating position.
 No indicator lights should illuminate, and elements should remain completely cold after 2-3 minutes.

-**If indicator lights remain on after unplugging:** This indicates a control board capacitor holding residual charge.
+If indicator lights remain on after cutting power: This indicates a control board capacitor holding residual charge.
 Wait 5 minutes for capacitors to fully discharge before touching any components.

 Step 2: Lift element